-Students continue to build knowledge and skills through core classes in preparation for the international baccalaureate curriculum.
+Students continue to build knowledge and skills through core classes in preparation for the International Baccalaureate curriculum.
 Spanish language study and fine arts electives also help students study subject areas for the IB program.
 Students have the option to pursue the IB diploma during their junior and senior years.
-They use Creativity, Action and Service time to teach younger students, pursue internships or volunteer in the community.
+They use Creativity, Activity and Service time to teach younger students, pursue internships or volunteer in the community.

 International Baccalaureate at GRS